home Biography Impostor Phenomenon Publications Articles Contact blank Links

 I experienced IP feelings in graduate school.
 I would take an important examination and be very afraid that I had failed.
 I remembered all I did not know rather than what I did.
 My friends began to be sick of my worrying, so I kept my doubts more to my self.
 I thought my fears were due to my educational background.
 When I began to teach at a prominent liberal arts college with an excellent academic reputation, I heard similar fears from students who had come for counseling.
 They had excellent standardized test scores grades and recommendations.
 One of them said, “I feel like an impostor here with all these really bright people.”
 In discussing these students, Dr. Suzanne Imes and I coined the term “Impostor Phenomenon” and wrote a paper on the concept.

-I have also developed an Impostor Phenomenon Test (CIPS), which can help you see how you compare to others.
+I have also developed the Clance Impostor Phenomenon Scale (CIPS), which can help you see how you compare to others.
 There is good reliability and validity data on the test.
 Many of my students have contributed to IP research and the experience has been researched nationally and internationally (see the IP reference list).
-Over the years, the Impostor Phenomenon research and clinical information has become very well known and many coaches, counselors, and psychologists also find the IP concept helpful.
+Over the years, the Impostor Phenomenon research and clinical information has become very well known and many coaches, executives, academics, counselors, and psychologists also find the IP concept helpful.

 I work with clients to change their Impostor Phenomenon experience so they can affirm their competencies and successes.
 In addition, I do individual telephone consultations and am available to do presentations and workshops on the Impostor Phenomenon for businesses, organizations, and universities.